LBL-EESA/TECA/README.md

 #Compiling TECA#
 A c++11 compiler is required.
 The location of various dependencies should be passed in during configuration if they are in non-standard locations.
-It's is critical that compiler and stdlib versions match across dependencies, espeically Boost.
+It's is critical that compiler and C++ library versions match across dependencies, especially Boost.

 ## Compiling on a Workstation ##
 This is an example of compiling on a work station, with Boost, MPI, NetCDF and